Glossary

 Challenges:

-• Privacy-Utility Tradeoff: Increasing privacy (lower epsilon) often decreases the accuracy and utility of the results or model performance.
-Finding the right balance is key.
+• Privacy-Utility Tradeoff: Higher privacy levels (lower epsilon) can reduce the utility and accuracy of the results.
+Finding the right balance is a key challenge in model training.

-• Computational Cost: Adding noise and managing privacy budgets can introduce computational overhead, especially in complex deep learning models.
+• Computational Overhead: Adding noise and managing privacy budgets can increase the computational resources needed, especially for complex deep learning models.

 Tools and Resources